Symmetries as the guiding principle for flattening bands of Dirac fermions: Discussion

 The symmetry considerations which allowed us to calculate $\zvc$ do not provide us with a recipe for writing a Hamiltonian with $\zvc$ parameters which can have a vanishing velocity, but generically suggest natural candidates for flat-band Hamiltonians.
 In one of the cases, which we studied in section \ref{sec: applications of zvc}, the existence of an extra symmetry seemed to impede such vanishing by the most natural candidate Hamiltonian.
 This observation may indicate that there may be further symmetry considerations that may guide the search for such Hamiltonians.
 These are left here as a subject for future research.

 While in this work we focused mainly on 2D moir\'e materials, much of our discussion can be straightforwardly extended to other systems and different tuning parameters.
 For example, one can consider 3D nodal line materials, where each $k_z$ slice can be viewed as a 2D subsystem, and $k_z$ can serve as an adiabatic parameter.
+Another interesting future question is the generalization of our results in section \ref{sec: Exactly-flat bands} to the case of $SU(N)$ gauge fields.
+Studies of specific models, such as alternating-twist n-layer graphene \cite{Khalaf2019} and chiral twisted graphene multilayers \cite{wang2022hierarchy,ledwith2022family} show the richness of states that might arise in such cases.
+In the former, one can encounter exactly-flat bands coexisting with dispersive bands, while in the latter we see exactly flat bands with Chren numbers $C>2$.
+It would be interesting to see whether it is possible to give a classification of the possible states in that case, in terms of the underlying symmetries.

 Finally, another interesting direction is an experimental realization of the models we presented here.
 The flat-band models discussed in section \ref{sec: applications of flat band models} are theoretically intriguing, but more work is needed if one wishes to find candidates for experimental systems which host them.
 On the other hand, we believe that the TI models discussed in section \ref{sec: applications of zvc} can be realized using currently available experimental capabilities.
 Such an increase in the density of states on the surface of a TI could give rise to intrinsic superconductivity or correlated insulators \cite{guerci2022designer} on the surface of a TI, or, more exotically, a gapped state that is symmetric to both time-reversal and charge conservation.
 Such a state must be topologically ordered with quasiparticles satisfying non-abelian statistics \cite{PhysRevB.84.235145, bonderson2013time, PhysRevB.88.115137, PhysRevB.89.165132, PhysRevB.92.125111, Stern2013}.